Sunday, May 29, 2011

 Only thing to beware of?
 If your dovetail did not come with screws and you have to furnish your own (not likely, but maybe), be darned sure not to use screws any longer than absolutely necessary.
 Inserting too-long screws into the rear cell is a good way to stop your mirror from moving and thus your telescope from focusing.
 I have even seen folks chip their mirrors by using too long screws in the rear cell.

 So, my C8 now had a nice Vixen-style dovetail bracket on it.
 All I needed was the mount.
 Which turned out to be a more convoluted proposition than I expected.
 Anacortes had given me a tracking number, but after the mount left Washington the projected delivery date never showed up.
 Nothing changed.
 After a couple of days I became concerned and called Herb and company.
-Turned out the UPS tractor-trailer bearing my mount had crashed and burned on the Interstate.
+Turned out the UPS tractor-trailer bearing my mount had crashed and burned on the Interstate (or so I was told, anyhow).
 AT&WB immediately dispatched another CG5, and in just a few days I had it in my hot little hands.

 CG5 set up out back, it was time to mount the OTA on the GEM.
 I was a mite paranoid at first, clutching the C8 to me like a little drowning person gripping a lifeline.
 I needn’t have worried; nothing bad happened.
 Loosened the main saddle mounting bolt, loosened the “safety screw,” slipped Celeste and her new dovetail into place, and tightened both bolts.
 There she was, looking mighty fine on a shiny new GEM.
 I almost stopped feeling guilty about relegating her beautiful fork to a dusty corner of Chaos Manor South’s massive Equipment Vault.